dreamscached/dreamscached/README.md

 both of which I am very eager to learn more about and gain more experience at, and I'm always looking for opportunities to grow and hone my skills.

-💻 I use Arch Linux with KDE desktop as my primary OS both for work and for everyday needs.
-My laptop is HP ProBook 430 G7.
+💻 I use Arch<sup>btw</sup> Linux with KDE desktop as my primary OS both for work and for everyday needs.
+My laptop is Acer TravelMate X.

 🗨️ How to contact me:
 * I respond immediately